fatdogsp/fatdogsp.github.io/_posts/assetstore/2020-02-24-Fantastic-SSR-Water.md

 ## About the examples

-There are four example scenes:
+There are 3 example scenes:

 + testSSR
 + testLighting
 + testDepthAndMuddy
-+ testRoom

 Choose **linear space** and check them for details.

-All demos are tested using unity 2017, 2018 and 2019.
+All demos are tested using unity 2018 and 2019.

 ## Customer Support: